openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let appIndex: Int32
 ```

-**Description:** The clone index identifier of the application package, effective only in clone applications.
+**Function:** The clone index identifier of the application package, effective only in clone applications.

 **Type:** Int32